Music, food and the last invasion of Britain

 On your first day…

 What better way to start the day (or work up an appetite for brunch!) than with a nice walk and some spectacular views?
-If this sounds like your cup of tea, then make your way up to the old fort, a 1 mile walk from the town centre or 0.5 miles from Lower Town.
+If this sounds like your cup of tea, then make your way up to the old fort, a one mile walk from the town centre or half a mile from Lower Town.
 Facing north and with expansive views both east and west, this spot makes the perfect vantage point to survey your surroundings, watch the ferry come in, or have a picnic in a spot of historic interest.
 The canons, which can still be found at the fortress, formed the defence line that prevented the last invasion of Britain in 1797 – along with a crowd of local women who looked so fierce in their tall black hats and red cloaks that the French withdrew in terror!

 Fishguard Fort at Lower Town